 What is Keyed Entry?

-How Keyed Entry Works in Restaurant POS Systems?
+How Does Keyed Entry Work in Restaurants?

-- Card number
+This includes-- Card number

 - Card verification value (CVV)